Photography brings me joy!

 I absolutely love working with babies, children of all ages and their parents, of course!
 I love meeting new families and watching them grow.
 I am honored to be part of that.
 I have pursued my passion to capture precious moments through

 my camera lens.
 I started with basic point-and-shoot cameras.
 Over time, I have invested in better cameras, lenses and equipment.
-I have practiced and studied photography for over 20 years.
+I have practiced and studied photography for 25 years.
 Additionally, I have learned how to enhance images in Lightroom and Photoshop.
 I finally have the ability to follow my dream and help preserve your memories.

 Each person has a story to tell.